ratneshankam/CVs/README.md

 # CVs
-My updates CVs with development learning journey its versions (from beginners to intermediate)😊
+My updates in CVs with development learning journey (from beginners to intermediate)😊